 Implied Volatility percentile is a ranking method to compare implied volatility to its past values.
-The ranking is standardized from 0-100 where 0 is the lowest value in recent history and 100 is the highest value.
+The ranking is standardized from 0-100, where 0 is the lowest value in recent history, and 100 is the highest value.
 This value tells us how high or low the current value is compared with the past.

 To better explain this, we can use an example:

-Why use Implied Volatility percentile?
+Why use the Implied Volatility percentile?

-- The Percentile is an oscillated indicator and allows you to better identify the high and low points of the option IV.
+- .The Percentile is an oscillated indicator and will enable you to identify the option IV high and low points.

 - The Percentile allows us to compare different stocks with different volatilities, making it a better indicator for market scanning.